 Can an emergency medicine resident become board certified in critical care medicine?

 There are five pathways to subspecialty board certification in critical care for diplomates of the American Board of Emergency Medicine (ABEM).
-These are cosponsored with the American boards of Internal Medicine (ABIM), Surgery (ABS), Anesthesiology (ABA), and the United Council for Neurologic Subspecialties (UCNS).
-All require a two-year fellowship followed by formal examination.
+These are cosponsored with the American Boards of Internal Medicine (ABIM), Surgery (ABS), and Anesthesiology (ABA).
+Neurocritical Care is co-sponsored by ABA, ABEM, the American Board of Neurosurgery, and the American Board of Psychiatry and Neurology.
+All require a two-year fellowship followed by a written examination.

 The ABIM and ABEM also offer a joint certification pathway for candidates who have completed six years of accredited training in internal medicine, emergency medicine, and critical care medicine.
 This fellowship provides board eligibility in all three disciplines.